MichaelMurithi/github-actions-course/Ch01/README.md

 # Exercise files for Chapter 01
-In this chapter, Learn how to:
+# Title: Introduction to actions
+This exercises focus on:

 - Introduction to actions
-- Creating a simple action that prints 'Hello World'
+- Creating a simple github action that prints 'Hello World'
 - Running the action